mebarron/aws_cloudwan_multi_region/README.md

 ## What is Cloud WAN?

-AWS Cloud WAN is a service that let's you bridge your on premises networks to AWS VPCs, and provides network policy management capabilities.
-You use Cloud WAN to create a core network, and then network edges that are connected to your global network, such as VPNs and VPCs.
-You can configure different segments, for production networks and development networks for example, or to serve different sets of users.
+AWS Cloud WAN is a service that let's you bridge your on premises networks to AWS, and provides network policy management capabilities.

+You use Cloud WAN to create a core network and network edges that are connected to your VPCs, Transit Gateways, and Direct Connect connections.
+You can configure different isolated segments, for production networks and development networks for example, or to serve different sets of users.

 ## How it works